Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation: Experiments

+\textbf{Results on PASCAL VOC 2012 dataset.} Table~\ref{tab: SOTA on Pascal voc} shows comparison results on PASCAL VOC 2012 dataset.
+Following previous settings, we sample labeled images from 1) the original VOC 1464 training images, and 2) VOCAug with a total of 10582 images.
+It is important to notice that the methods with $\dag$ and without $\dag$ only differ in unlabeled images.
+They share the same `1/n' labeled data set and validation set with 1449 images.
+On the first data splits, assuming 1464 images in total for training, the proposed framework accomplishes 1.28\%, 2.76\%, 2.73\%, with only 92, 183, and 366 labeled images under ResNet-R101 compared with CPS-R101~\cite{chen2021semi}.

+Note that we achieve similar performance with CPS~\cite{chen2021semi} under 1/16 partitions, which is trained with only 92 label images as the number of labeled images is too small to generate reliable labels for the teacher network.
+As shown in Table~\ref{tab: SOTA on Pascal voc}, our method improved by 30.35\% based on ResNet-101 compared with the supervised-only method with only 92 labeled images on VOCAug.
+When additional unlabeled data are incorporated, we adopt the identical splits used in previous works such as~\cite{yang2021st++, wang2022semi, liu2021perturbed}.

+Our method still gains remarkable performance based on ResNet-101.
+It shows that more unlabeled images could bootstrap performance.
+In particular, compared with the U$^2$PL method, our method improves by 8.14\% and 8.38\% under 1/16 and 1/8 partition protocols.
+It is also demonstrated that our method is more effective on fewer data.
+In addition, we set a confidence of 0.95 for selecting regions with higher confidence to select useful knowledge.
+The results are reported at the last line in table~\ref{tab: SOTA on Pascal voc}.

 Table~\ref{tab: compared with sota} compares our method with the other state-of-the-art methods on VOCAug.
-To make a fair comparison, we train our MKD framework under different split lists following previous work.
-Our method outperforms the U$^2$PL by 1.23\%, 0.73\%, 0.25\% and 0.10\% with the same split and based on ResNet-101.
-Using the same split as CPS, the proposed method achieves 74.02\%, 75.24\%, 76.09\%, 76.92\% with ResNet50 and 75.90\%, 76.59\%, 77.62\%, 78.94 with ResNet-101, respectively, which performs favorably against the previous state-of-the-art methods.
-As the amount of data increases, the performance gap between the various methods becomes smaller, and it also proves that the segmentation task does not require a lot of labeled data.
+To make a fair comparison, we train our MKD framework under two different split lists following previous work.
+Using the same split as CPS, the proposed method performs favorably against the previous state-of-the-art methods.
+Furthermore, as the amount of data increases, the performance gap between the various methods becomes smaller, proving that the segmentation task does not require a lot of labeled data.

+Figure~\ref{fig: visual voc} shows the quantitative results of different methods on the PASCAL VOC 2012 datasets.
+We can see that co-training can not reasonably separate the objects (especially large-sized objects such as cows, boats, sheep, and motorbikes) completely while ours corrects these errors.
+Compared to co-training, our method performs well on these complex examples, such as potted plant and chair.